mui/mui-x/docs/data/charts/axis/axis.md

 To customize the text elements (ticks label and the axis label) use the `tickLabelStyle` and `labelStyle` properties of the axis configuration.

 {{"demo": "AxisTextCustomizationNoSnap.js", "hideToolbar": true, "bg": "playground"}}

-### Text position

-TODO: explain hou to put some addiitonal margin and move the axis label

 ## Composition